ashleycody345/tunesign/README.md

 TuneSign utilizes the Spotify API to allow users to sign in using their Spotify account and analyzes their data regarding their listening history, including their most listened to genres.

 ## Contributors:
--Jasper Shen
+* Jasper Shen
--Benedict Antonious
+* Benedict Antonious
--Ashley Cody
+* Ashley Cody
--Langston Denning
+* Langston Denning
--Lachlan Kotarski
+* Lachlan Kotarski

 ## Technology Stack
 Built with Spotify API, PostgreSQL, HTML and JS.